 Spread Your Wealth, Lower Your Risk

 Diversification of your investment portfolio is one of the most critical factors of any investment strategy.
-It’s achieved by ensuring you have investments across a range of asset classes (meaning types of investments, industries, and geographies), and it helps lower your risk.
+It’s achieved by ensuring you have investments across a range of asset classes (meaning types of investments, industries, and geographies), and it helps manage your risk.

 When you have a diversified portfolio, it means you aren’t as dependent on any one investment.
 So even if one company you own stock in goes bankrupt, or a certain industry you’ve invested in isn’t doing well, you have other investments to fall back on.
 (Remember the proverbial saying of not putting your eggs in one basket?
 Yeah, that’s what we’re talking about here.)

 Whether you take a more aggressive or conservative approach to investing, you can diversify your portfolio by investing in a mix of stocks and bonds.
 Your risk appetite will likely affect how much of your portfolio you allocate to different types of securities, as certain investments are inherently more or less risky than others.
-For example, bonds are known as a typically a less risky security.
+For example, bonds are known as a typically less risky security.

 Investments like ETFs can also be a great vehicle for adding diversification, since they hold hundreds of securities within one fund.
-When you invest with an Ally Invest Managed Portfolio, your portfolio will consist of a range of ETFs that are hand-selected to help you reach your goals.
+When you invest with an Ally Invest Managed Portfolio, your portfolio will consist of a range of ETFs that are hand-selected to help you pursue your goals.

 Make your dreams your investing #inspo.

-Investing gives you an opportunity to reach your financial dreams.
+Investing gives you an opportunity to reach for your financial dreams.
 But if you enter the market blindly without identifying what you want to achieve, finding success might be more difficult.

 Whether it’s a comfortable retirement, a down payment on a home, a vacation abroad, or even something smaller (like upgrading your washing machine or landscaping your front yard), defining what you’re working toward is a must.
 Outline your goals (yes, you can have multiple) to help you identify your time horizon (how long you keep your money invested) and your risk tolerance — both which can then help you pick which securities to invest in.